-- Retail: Sales of electricity to residential, commercial and industrial customers, and the impact of regulatory mechanisms. - Regulatory amortization: Primarily represents timing differences for electric supply costs and property taxes between when we incur these costs and when we recover these costs in rates from our customers, which is also reflected in cost of sales and therefore has minimal impact on gross margin.
-The amortization of these amounts are offset in retail revenue. - Transmission: Reflects transmission revenues regulated by the FERC. - Wholesale and other are largely gross margin neutral as they are offset by changes in cost of sales.
+- Retail: Sales of electricity to residential, commercial and industrial customers, and the impact of regulatory mechanisms. - Regulatory amortization: Primarily represents timing differences for electric supply costs and property taxes between when we incur these costs and when we recover these costs in rates from our customers, which is also reflected in fuel, purchased supply and direct transmission expense and therefore has minimal impact on utility margin.
+The amortization of these amounts are offset in retail revenue. - Transmission: Reflects transmission revenues regulated by the FERC. - Wholesale and other are largely utility margin neutral as they are offset by changes in fuel, purchased supply and direct transmission expense.

-Year Ended December 31, 2020 Compared with Year Ended December 31, 2019
+Year Ended December 31, 2021 Compared with Year Ended December 31, 2020